-- Projects that target the exploratory to pre-clinical and clinical transitional bottlenecks - Projects that advance the ability to tackle the global challenge of antimicrobial resistance (AMR) through the development of vaccines to bacterial pathogens - The generation of novel partnerships between UK and LMIC partners (applications where the lead applicant is LMIC based are strongly encouraged in this round of catalyst funding) - The generation of novel partnerships between UK and industry partners - Projects that involve partnerships between diverse network members, particularly those that include partners from LMICs and industry - Projects that demonstrate a clear plan as to how the partnership will grow and be competitive for further funding - EXCEPTIONALLY, well-defined short-term projects will be considered - Projects that demonstrate that research governance is already in place (e.g. collaboration agreements / intellectual property (IP) considerations).
+- Projects that target the exploratory to pre-clinical and clinical transitional bottlenecks - The generation of novel partnerships between UK and LMIC partners (applications where the lead applicant is LMIC based are strongly encouraged in this round of catalyst funding) - The generation of novel partnerships between UK and industry partners - Projects that involve partnerships between diverse network members, particularly those that include partners from LMICs and industry - Projects that demonstrate a clear plan as to how the partnership will grow and be competitive for further funding - EXCEPTIALLY, well-defined short-term projects will be considered - Projects that demonstrate that research governance is already in place (e.g. collaboration agreements / intellectual property (IP) considerations).

-All awardees will be required to submit narrative and financial reports at the project mid and end points (e.g. 3 and 6 months for a 6 month project).
+All awardees will be required to submit narrative and financial reports at the project mid and end points (e.g. 3 and 6 months for a 6-month project).
 BactiVac will publish non-confidential information relating to successful Projects on our website - please refer to our [Privacy Policy](#).